Advertisement

 Closed

-There is currently no active Project-Based Voucher offering from the Saint Paul Public Housing Agency.
+The Saint Paul Public Housing Agency currently has no active Project-Based Voucher (PBV) offering.
 Future offerings will be advertised on their website and through Minnesota Housing's Consolidated RFP.

 This waitlist is currently closed.
 It is monitored nightly — you'll be alerted when it reopens.